mrmaxx010204/CODSOFT/README.md

 Simplicity: The design is intentionally streamlined to avoid distractions and keep the visitor's attention on the primary goal.

 Responsive Design: The landing page is designed to provide a seamless experience across various devices, ensuring accessibility for all users.

+Task 3 - Calculator
+Link -

+My calculator is a digital tool designed to simplify mathematical calculations while featuring an interactive user interface (UI) that enhances the user experience.
+It combines the functionality of a traditional calculator with modern design elements.

+Key Features:

+Basic Functions: The calculator includes essential arithmetic operations, such as addition, subtraction, multiplication, and division.
+Users can perform these calculations with ease.

+User-Friendly Interface: The interactive UI features a clean and intuitive design.
+Large, responsive buttons are easy to click or tap, ensuring a user-friendly experience.

+Real-Time Input: As users input calculations, the calculator displays the equation in real-time, making it easy to verify the input and correct any mistakes.

+Responsive Design: The calculator is responsive and adaptable to various screen sizes, ensuring usability on both desktop and mobile devices.